April 10, 2016

 Cruel Intentions is a classic instance of a film that begins with premier promise but invariably descends into bittersweet melodrama that doesn’t suit it.
 For its first forty-five minutes, it is a terrific piece of soap opera, scenes written with pertinacious snap, the acting overblown in a good way.
 The evils of Sebastian and Kathryn are devilishly pleasurable to experience; we like watching them plot to destroy the lives of others, and writer/director Roger Kumble brings the sinuous zest of his source to life with modern freshness.
 To transform Choderlos de Laclos’s words into a teen movie is no easy feat, but Kumble does the impossible and makes a film depicting adolescent sex and malice with believability.
 For the most part.

 Cruel Intentions is a lot of fun until it isn’t anymore, until its theatrics begin to lose their acidity in trade of unwanted sentimentalism.
 I despise the subplot involving Kathryn’s ruining of Cecile (Blair), a virgin who stole a potential love interest, not necessarily because it isn’t well-written but because Blair’s performance so thoroughly destroys the careful camp Kumble so deliciously writes.
-Also despicable are the film’s depiction of gay characters (one is seen throwing his Judy Garland CDs in the trash after a breakup, another a classic example of misguided, stereotype enforcing femininity), and its usage of a black man as a token temptation rather than an actual person.
+Also despicable are the film’s depiction of gay characters (one is seen throwing his Judy Garland CDs in the trash after a breakup — it's meant to be a joke), and its use of a black man as a token temptation rather than an actual person.